 When should I meditate?

+As you set up your practice, the goal, in the beginning, is to be consistent.
 Meditating in the morning is best.
-As you set up your practice, the goal, in the beginning, is to be consistent.
 If you commit to meditating early, before the day gets too busy, then you have a better chance of being successful in your efforts.
-But if morning doesn’t work for you, then aim for a time that you feel you can realistically commit to.
+But if morning doesn’t work for you, then aim for a time you feel you can realistically commit to.

 How do I open my meditation practice?

 It is always good to start your practice with an intention.
 It reminds us as practitioners that we are participating in a ritual that has great potential for healing.
-In the Kundalini yoga tradition, we open our practices with the Adi Mantra.
-Even though you may not understand the Sanskrit meaning of the mantra, the sound current lays the ground for the work ahead.
+We open our practices with the Adi Mantra in the Kundalini yoga tradition.
+Eve in the Kundalini yoga tradition though you may not understand the Sanskrit meaning of the mantra, the sound current lays the ground for the work ahead.
 Listen to it here.

 - Connecting to your breath is a natural way to open your practice.

 - Get grounded.
 Notice how your body touches the earth and experience that connection.
-Plug yourself into the unlimited potential of the earth.
+Plug yourself into the unlimited potential of the planet.

 - At the beginning of your meditation, dedicate your practice to a loved one or someone in need.